dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/DeepLearning_ObjectDetection_Onnx/README.md

 The images are located in the [TestImages](./OnnxObjectDetectionE2EAPP/TestImages) folder.
 These images have been downloaded from internet.

-For example, below are urls from which the iamges downloaded from:
+For example, below are urls from which the images downloaded from:

 https://github.com/simo23/tinyYOLOv2/blob/master/dog.jpg